Natural0rder/app-services-api/README.md

    --password='mysuperstrongpwd'
 ```

 In "development" environnement you can link your app to a GitHub repository folder and enable automatic deployment.
-Updates from App Services will e automatically pushed to GitHub.
+Updates from App Services will be automatically pushed to GitHub.
 If you push to GitHub, changes will be sync to App Services leveraging Webhooks.

 ![image](https://user-images.githubusercontent.com/102281652/224009402-0abb5027-3997-4e90-91eb-30722988eace.png)